emponcc/emponcc.github.io/CompilerTestingComparison.md

 + *DOL*,  "diﬀerent optimization levels", is a simple testing technique is to compare the outputs of one compiler at diﬀerent optimization levels.
 >DOL is from this work.

-###<h2 id="1">Measurement Detail</h2>
+###<h2 id="1">Measurement</h2>
-Our study is based on the analyze of actual bugs each method may find.
-So the number of bugs is more accurate the better.
-Formal ways are accurate enough.
+Our study is based on the analyze of actual bugs each method may find, apperently we need the number of bugs to be more accurate.
+Former means are way not accurate enough, so we find out that we can use the "commit id“ to identify each bugs while there are many corresponding programs.
+> We use git repository here because it is a distributed revision control system thus we have almost all commits locally and avoid downloading when checkout a specific commit version.

+The basic idea is easy to comprehend - if there is a program which is failed on a version but works on a latter version, here must be a version of compiler between these two versions that the change of source code fix this bug(s).
+>+ GCC provides a git mirror of its svn repository.You can access its repository here <https://gcc.gnu.org/wiki/GitMirror>.
+>+ LLVM and Clang's git mirrors are at <http://llvm.org/docs/GettingStarted.html#git-mirror>

+###<h2 id="3"> Contributors </h2>
+Contributors to the implementation of LET are:
+Junjie Chen
+Wenxiang Hu
+Yanwei Bai